confidenceiwuala/first-portfolio/README.md

 ---

 #### Project Overview
-___
+---
-This project seeks to shows the analysis of the sales performance of Cee Super Store.
-This analysis was carried out by exploring the sales data to uncover key insights.
+This project seeks to generate insights into the performance of Cee Super Store.
+By analyzing the data set, we seek to uncover insight to enhance decision making
+---

 #### Introduction
-___
+---
-Cee Super Store, a leading retail chain with multiple locations across the region, seeks to optimize its sales performance and improve customer engagement.
-With increasing competition in the market, the store's management recognizes the need for decision-making to stay ahead.
+Cee Super Store, is a leading retail store with multiple locations across the region, In order to enhance decision-making, the management seeks to optimize its sales performance and improve customer engagement, in order to stay at the top of their game.

-* Project Background

-Lita Capstone Retail Store, a leading retail chain with multiple locations across the region, seeks to optimize its sales performance and improve customer engagement.
-With increasing competition in the market, the store's management recognizes the need for data-driven decision-making to stay ahead.
+---

 * Problem Statement

 The store's current sales analysis process is manual, time-consuming, and limited in scope.
-The management team lacks a comprehensive understanding of sales trends, product performance, and regional variations, hindering strategic decision-making.
+The management team lacks a comprehensive understanding of across the different products, and even region hence, hindering strategic decision-making.